 Carry on luggage

 Okay, so if you read the above, you probably thought it all sounds very cool but how the heck do you get your clothes clean?

 Traveling with such a small amount of things is great, but nobody wants to go around wearing dirty underwear for three days in a row, right?

 The One Where You Don’t Do Anything

 Many hotels and hostels have laundry machines or laundry services (they’ll do your laundry for you).
 It’s not a norm for hotels to offer this service, so if the place you’re staying at doesn’t or you’re on a tight budget, keep reading.

 I always like to bring with me a few travel-sized packs of detergent so I can wash my clothes in the sink.

 Important: It’s really bad etiquette to do your entire laundry and hang it all over the place while it dries.
 My trick is to wash the underwear and shirt I used on the day at night before I go to bed (I’ve done it also while I’m showering, ha!
-Super time-effective) and leave it drying during the night.
+Super time-effective) and hang it during the night.

 I like doing this because it becomes a sort of habit.
 Since you are only washing a few things every night, you barely feel the effort and you never have to run out of clean clothes.

 The SCRUBBA is kind of portable washing machine in the shape of a bag.